During 2018 71,000 people started an IVA. This was the highest annual figure ever recorded and an increase of 20% over

 Why are more people using IVAs?

 To avoid this a number of providers have changed their business model away from DMPs.
-Instead they are concentrating on marketing IVAs which remain outside the FCA regulatory regime.
+Instead they are now concentrating on marketing IVAs which remain outside the FCA regulatory regime.
 As a result more people have started an IVA rather than a DMP.

 Are Personal Debt Problems Rising?